-Graham is a Partner in the litigation team and has specialised in professional negligence claims for over 20 years.
+Graham is a consultant solicitor in the litigation team and has specialised in professional negligence claims for over 20 years.
 He trained at Trowers & Hamlins, qualifying in 1992.

 His recent successful cases include over 30 professional negligence claims arising out of an elaborate mortgage fraud, recovering over £5million on behalf of borrower/purchaser clients who have been defrauded into buying substantially overvalued “buy to let” properties.

 He has also acted for a group of investors who had purchased properties ‘off plan’ in the Philippines that were either not built or were sold twice.
 In this case the investors brought successful claims against the negligent solicitors who failed to ensure that the purchase contracts were backed with the promised performance bonds that should have protected the buyers from default by the developer.